 Prostate cancer tests

 You may have up to 12 tissue samples (biopsies) taken during the scan.
 Your specialist takes the samples by firing a very small needle into the prostate and then removing it.
 This is a little uncomfortable, and may be painful but it does not take long.
-You will feel a slight jolt each time the needle is fired.
 Before the test, you will have antibiotics to help prevent infection and an injection of local anaesthetic to numb the area.

 You can view and print the quick guides for all the pages in the Diagnosing prostate cancer section.

 Usually you begin by seeing your family doctor (GP) who will examine you and ask about your general health.
 They will take a blood test to check the levels of a protein called prostate specific antigen (PSA) in your blood.
 They will also do an examination of the prostate gland.

 - 3 ng/ml or less is considered to be in the normal range for a man under 60 years old